Why do you need a travel checklist?

 8. Download These Apps To Make Travel Easier!

-• If you are like us and are always watching your budget (or if you want to keep the kids entertained with a task) get the free Travel wallet app for keeping track of what you are spending.
+• If you are like us and are always watching your budget (or if you want to keep the kids entertained with a task), get the free Travel Wallet app to keep track of what you are spending.

 • Download your favourite music from Spotify so that you don’t pay data charges to listen to music.